BabakMammadov/ansible/README.md

 # Write ansible vault pass to file and read from it
  ansible-playbook users.yml --vault-password-file ./vault-passwd
 ```
-In this example we just encrypt playbook and run it but is isn't practical because every time we must decrypt playbook file for read.
-Practical version is create another properties  yaml file encrypt it with vault and then prepare ansible  playbook file and inject variable and read encrypted properties file from playbook <br/>
+In this example we just encrypt playbook and run it but is isn't practical because every time we must decrypt playbook file for read and change.
+Practical version is create another properties  yaml file and  encrypt it with vault. then prepare ansible  playbook file and insert encryped variable yamls files and read encrypted properties file from encryped variable yaml <br/>
 ```
 # Create variable file
 echo "vault_a: aaa" > touch vault.yml